ShoshBeer/talking-circles/public/to-do.md

  - Users can indicate if they were successful for a given word and the card (or score) gets saved for viewing later (with react router?)
  - Minimize help by default on widths < 992px (md and smaller)
    - Not necessary with React-Router
+ - Make related words from new dictionary
+   - Display definitions for new related words
+ - Filter related words to same difficulty or easier as target word
+   - Not done explicitly, but related words are narrowed to "medium" difficulty (freqeuncy of 1/10,000)
+ - Change the list generator to get better related words
+   - Related words are collected from Kaikki dictionary, and some entries have synonyms, hyponyms, hypernyms, meronyms, and related words plus synonyms from Educalingo
+ - Added German
+ - Resolved bug: `Cannot read properties of undefined (reading 'map')` pretty frequently when choosing a new random word by switching to the new dictionary implementation